 Root Canal Therapy in Springfield, MO

-So, if you are feeling the discomfort of a toothache, don't hesitate to call our Springfield dental office right away.
+So, if you are feeling the discomfort of a toothache, don't hesitate to call your Springfield, MO dentists at White Smiles Family Dental right away.
 We want to help ensure that your first root canal will be your last.